 - Physical Education

-At Quarry Lane, we believe that skills for reading, writing, communicating, and listening are essential for success in all other areas of learning.
-The Lower School language arts program is designed to maximize each child’s potential to cultivate articulate communicators and thoughtful, independent readers and writers.This strong foundation creates a seamless transition into the Upper School curriculum.
+At Quarry Lane, we believe that skills for reading, writing, communicating, and listening are the foundations for success in all other areas of learning.
+The Lower School English language arts program is designed to maximize each child’s potential to cultivate articulate communicators and thoughtful, independent readers and writers.This strong foundation creates a seamless transition into the Upper School curriculum.

-Beginning in Jr. Kindergarten and Kindergarten, the program incorporates reading, writing, spelling, phonics, grammar and vocabulary.
-Additionally, it introduces the process of creating written work that flows in sequence and conveys thoughts clearly.
-As our students progress through our program, they focus on both the skills and process of writing—learning to draft, revise, edit and proofread their work.
-By fourth grade, students compose narrative, descriptive, expository, and persuasive essays and are expected to apply their writing skills in literature analysis, compare and contrast pieces, as well as research papers for science and social studies.
+We adopt a workshop model approach that incorporates reading, writing, spelling, phonics, grammar, and vocabulary.
+The workshop model fosters independence and ownership of work.
+It instills confidence in our readers and writers by equipping them with the skills to make decisions about their work.
+As our students progress through our program, they focus on both the skills and process of writing—learning to draft, revise, edit, and proofread their work.
+At each grade level, students compose narrative, informational, and opinion pieces and are expected to apply their writing skills in literature analysis, compare and contrast pieces, as well as research papers in science and social studies.

 At Quarry Lane, the goal of our mathematics department is to develop confident problem solvers that have a solid understanding of mathematical concepts.
 We accomplish this by teaching and supporting our students to think creatively and independently as they discover and explore mathematics, while ensuring our students’ mastery of each concept.

-Our faculty employs strategies in the classroom that help students develop a curiosity, motivation and excitement for math.
-Our curriculum provides students with opportunities to engage in hands-on problem solving activities using manipulative pieces related to the concept that is taught.
-Students also participate in in-depth investigations of concepts using models and drawings, math talks and discussions, writing activities to explain mathematical thinking, and projects relevant to their interests, personalities, and levels of experience.
+Our faculty employs strategies in the classroom that help students develop a curiosity, motivation, and excitement for math.
+Our curriculum provides students with opportunities to engage in hands-on problem solving activities, using manipulative pieces related to the concept taught.
+Students also participate in in-depth investigations of concepts, using models and drawings, math talks and discussions, writing activities to explain mathematical thinking, and projects relevant to their interests, personalities, and levels of experience.

 We believe students learn best by doing.
 The science program at Quarry Lane takes an experiential, hands-on approach, utilizing the Full Option Science System (FOSS) in grades K-5.
 Developed at the Lawrence Hall of Science in conjunction with the University of California, Berkeley.
 FOSS was created specifically to provide students an opportunity to advance their scientific knowledge and understanding through observation and hands-on experiences.